Best Coffee Filters (Paper, Metal, Etc)

 The intelligent, barista-designed device is both a pour-over brewer and a stainless steel mesh filter.
 This combination allows you to pair the intimate control of pour-over brewing with the richly aromatic coffee you might expect from a French press.

 How to Choose the Coffee Filters

 When it comes to choosing a coffee filter, the most crucial part is getting the right size and shape for your coffee maker.
 But from there, you have some decisions to make.
 Do you prefer metal, cloth, or paper?
 Do you want a bleached or unbleached one?
 How important is environmental friendliness or convenience?

-Keep reading as we walk you through all the details to guarantee you get the best coffee your brewer can deliver.
+Keep reading as we walk you through all the details to guarantee you get amazing coffee.

 Your brewer will dictate the filter shape.

-Generally, you use a coffee filter in one of two contexts, either for a drip coffee machine or a pour-over brewer.
+Generally, you use coffee filters in one of two contexts, either for a drip coffee machine or a pour-over coffee maker.
 Which shape of filter you need depends on your brewing method.
 Most coffee makers use a basket-shaped filter, but some rely on conical filters instead.
 You can find out which you need by consulting your owner’s manual.
 Pour-over brewers all use conical filters.

 In recent years, we’ve seen the emergence of a new shape of a coffee filter, the single-serve capsule filter.
 These are mostly for use in machines that are compatible with K Cups, like Keurigs, but there are also versions based on Nespresso pods.
 Given the extensive environmental footprint of the non-recyclable K Cups, these are a much-needed addition to the marketplace.